sandeepcharan-devops/sockshop-gitops/README.md

 6. **Two-repo strategy** — separating app code from manifests gives clean audit trail and proper separation of concerns
 7. **Helm values hierarchy** — `values.yaml` sets defaults, environment files override — never duplicate what you can parameterize
 8. **`helm template` before deploy** — always dry-run to catch errors before they reach the cluster
+10. **Prometheus pull model** — Prometheus scrapes endpoints, it does not receive pushed metrics — this affects how you configure exporters
 9. **sed quoting in Jenkins** — single quotes prevent variable expansion, use `'string'${VAR}'string'` pattern for mixed quoting inside shell blocks

 ---